bylaws of the Duneland Ski Club, Incorporated

 Management and Control of the Corporation

 Initial dues for a single membership shall be $30.00.
 Renewal for a single membership is $25.00.
-Dues for a new family membership shall be $30.00 for the first person and $10.00 for each additional member and include a patch or pin for each.
+Dues for a new family membership shall be $30.00 for the first person and $10.00 for each additional member.
 Renewal dues for a family membership shall be $25.00 for the first person and $10.00 for each additional member.
 A family consists of two (2) or more persons sharing the same legal abode.
 Said legal abode shall receive only one newsletter per issue.

 Distribution of Assets on Dissolution or Final Liquidation